localstack/.github/profile/README.md

 ## Getting started 🚀

 Wonder how easy it is to get up and running with LocalStack?
-Here are some great first spot to check out, so as to get acquainted with everything you need to know about LocalStack:
+Here are some great first spots to check out, so as to get acquainted with everything you need to know about LocalStack:

 -   [Quickstart](https://docs.localstack.cloud/getting-started/quickstart): Launch a basic serverless application with LocalStack to get a hands-on introduction 🚀
 -   [Tutorials](https://docs.localstack.cloud/tutorials): Master LocalStack through detailed tutorials covering AWS services, integrations, and tools 📗